Vegetable Sambar recipe | Mixed Vegetable Sambar

 Consistency: Do not add more water and make the sambar thin.
 Medium consistency tastes with rice or breakfast items.

-Hot steamed rice, a hot bowl of sambar, a downpour of ghee, and fried papad or dried chilies is a soulful combination.
-Chicken roast as a side dish with sambar and rice is finger-licking good.
+Hot steamed rice, a hot bowl of sambar, a downpour of ghee, and fried papad or dried chilies are a soulful combination.
+In South India, it is accompanied by veg or non-veg fry as a side dish.
+Here are some sidekicks that pair well with Sambar – beans carrot poriyal, boiled potato fry, egg masala fry, chicken fry, chicken roast, potato fry, cauliflower fry, and fish fry.

 At home, I make Sambar for 2 days for 2 reasons.

 1. Sambar tastes better the next day.
 Over time, the flavors mature.

-- No need to cook dal next day.
+2. No need to cook dal the next day.

 More South Indian recipes

-If you’ve tried this Vegetable Sambar Recipe, then don’t forget to rate the recipe and leave a comment below!
+f you’ve tried this authentic Function Vegetable Sambar Recipe, then don’t forget to rate the recipe and leave a comment below!
 Feedback and suggestions are highly appreciated.
 Also, please share the recipes with your friends and family members.

 You can also follow me on Instagram to see what’s latest in my kitchen!